-The true story of Queen Charlotte and King George
+Queen Charlotte: The true story behind 'Bridgerton' and Charlotte’s marriage to King George

 Prince George of Wales took the throne from his father at 48 in 1811 due to King George’s mental illness, according to the royal family’s official website.
 He was the uncle of Queen Victoria, who took the throne in 1837 at 18, per the Royal Family — which makes Queen Charlotte Victoria’s grandmother.

+According to Historic Royal Palaces, Queen Charlotte died of pneumonia in November 1818 at the age of 74.
+Per Smithsonian Magazine, King George died two years later.
+Charlotte and George are buried close together at Windsor Castle in the royal vault.

-How historically accurate is ‘Queen Charlotte: A Bridgerton Story’?
+How accurate is ‘Queen Charlotte: A Bridgerton Story’?

 While “Queen Charlotte: A Bridgerton Story” gets some historical facts right, the series makes no promise of historical accuracy.
-In fact, the opening credits of the show sets the record straight, saying, “It is not a history lesson.
+In fact, the opening credits of the show set the record straight about its tale of Queen Charlotte, saying, “It is not a history lesson.
 It is fiction inspired by fact.”

 As mentioned, the show gets a few things right — most notably the portrayal of George’s madness and the mention of George and Charlotte’s 15 children.
 The pair also did meet on their wedding day and were married six hours after Charlotte arrived in England, according to National Geographic.

-Also, more endearingly, George was known as “Farmer George” because of his “agricultural interests,” and had “a love of botany and plants,” per National Geographic.
+Also, more endearingly, George was known as “Farmer George” because of his “agricultural interests,” and he had “a love of botany and plants,” per National Geographic.

 Unsurprisingly, “Queen Charlotte: A Bridgerton Story” takes some liberties.
-Charlotte is played by a Black actress, but there is no historical evidence that indicates that Charlotte was Black in real life.
-Therefore the “Great Experiment,” which is a major plot point in the show, never happened, according to USA Today.
+Charlotte is played by a Black actress, but there is no historical evidence that indicates that Queen Charlotte was Black in real life.
+Therefore the “Great Experiment,” which is a major plot point in the show, never happened, according to.

 Where can I watch ‘Queen Charlotte: A Bridgerton Story’?